BlockScience/Predator-Prey-MSML/reports/obsidian/Metrics/Is Neighbor Metric.md

 Symbol: None

 ## Logic
-For each of the locations in the first domain, query to find which of the locations in the second space are valid neighbors and return as a nested list for each location all their valid neighbors
+For each of the agents in the first domain, query to find which of the agents in the second space are valid neighbors and return as a nested list for each location all their valid neighbors

 ## Parameters Used
 1. [[Site Size]]